mmistakes/minimal-mistakes/_posts/2016-12-22-Test-a-post.md

 ---
-title: "Post: Image (Standard)"
+title: "Welcome"
 categories:
-  - Post Formats
+  - introduction
 tags:
-  - image
-  - Post Formats
+  - introduction
 ---

 # Welcome to this course